Mo. ° / °

 Education Courses

-The Education track is designed for PAs who are current educators and to advance their skills or move into education and develop their teaching skills for academic and clinical environments.
+The Education concentration is designed for PAs who are current educators and to advance their skills or move into education and develop their teaching skills for academic and clinical environments.
 Students can elect to take either DMSC8120 or DMSC8140.
-At least four courses must be taken in this track to complete the degree requirements for the DMSc.
+At least four courses must be taken in this concentration to complete the degree requirements for the DMSc.

 DMSC 8100 - Adult Learning Theory